File Under: Easy Listening: Background

 Primary songwriter Bob Mould discussed material written after Beaster in 1993: "It's pretty punk rock.
 Not real fast, just pretty basic.
 A lot of it's really vocal-y.
 Really beautiful and really harmonic, but it's real piledriving… Weird chord changes underneath real traditional vocal lines.
 So I think it'll be somewhere between these last two records.
 Also, I'm really starting to hate guitar solos, so I'm trying to avoid them.
 I'm bending a lot of strings, starting to sound like Johnny Thunders again."

 Initial sessions for the album in Atlanta were suspended because the band was unhappy with the way the album sounded.
 Mould proceeded to erase the master tapes and "[recorded the album] in reverse, where I did all my stuff.
-Then I brought David back in, and we brought Malcolm in.
+Then I brought David [Barbe] back in, and we brought Malcolm [Travis] in.
 We did drums last, and it turned out great."

 Reception

 "F.U.E.L. finds former Hüsker Dü man Bob Mould exorcising more demons over a structured barrage of pop noises," observed Steve Lamacq in Q. "The sounds and textures come from the dark, brooding Beaster while the melodies are lifted from the poppier Copper Blue."
+Writing for website Nude as the News, Mark Donohue praises the album as "an accomplishment, one of the '90s most unfairly overlooked records."

 "File Under Easy Listening is the kind of title that a third-rate death metal band would come with…" quipped Clark Collis in Select.
 "Also, there's the production.
 Where tracks like 'Changes' or 'Hoover Dam' off Copper Blue leapt out of the speakers with all the unrestrained force and tang of a nuclear-powered kipper, most of F.U.E.L. would probably ask your auntie's permission before even turning up… And then, slowly but surely, it all begins to make sense."

 The album peaked at No. 7 in the UK and No. 32 in Canada.